SeisComP/scdlpicker/README.md

 ## Authors & Acknowlegements

-The DL repicker was written by Joachim Saul <saul@gfz-potsdam.de> and Thomas Bornstein.
+The DL repicker was written by [Joachim Saul](saul@gfz-potsdam.de) and Thomas Bornstein.
 The software depends heavily on SeisBench, which was written by Jannes Münchmeyer and Jack Wollam.

 Reference publications for SeisBench: